liaowow/hackerrank-prac/README.md

 - In the worse case, we will visit `V+E` vertices and edges.
 - In each visit, we may have to update our min heap which takes `log V` time.

+### Dynamic Programming
+- An instance where we have a large problem, and we can decompose it into same, smaller problems

 ## Resource
 - [Grokking Algorithm](https://www.manning.com/books/grokking-algorithms)
 - [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/)